DIY-Nabra/shmample/assets/guide.md

 The real fun happens when you plug something into the data input, where it acts something like a Klee sequencer, but sampling and holding between 1 and 4 sources per clock tick, and changing the selected output based on the contents of the shift-register.

 The Circular Spike Inputs can be used to override the shift-register at each sample-and-hold.
 Send a signal here to force that stage to sample-and-hold from the Square Input and present the signal at the Star Outputs.
+These nodes are androgynous, and will also output a gate signal.

 The Power Out can be used to power another board.
 Such as the Fourses Tarp, for which this circuit was designed for.